Kyza/nests/README.md

 ## Concepts

-First of all, if you are looking for _super speedy_ ways to store data, this is not the library for you.
-However, if you can deal with slightly slower response times in trade for a much easier API, this _is_ the library for you.

 ### Instant Deeply Nested Objects

 Think of nests as a normal object, but instead of non-existant keys being `undefined` you get `{}`, an empty object.
 Every key already exists.